 Finding Aids

-The Blackfriars Guild collection
+Blackfriars Theatre Guild collection (SC016)

-Louis F. Budenz papers
+Louis F. Budenz collection (SC002)

 The papers of musician and pianist Rosalind Y. Chua consists of materials generated by Chua during the course of her normal activities as Professor of Music for Providence College.